p-argento/uni/LDS/LDS Notes on PYODBC.md

 Remember that when working on data, you need to keep only the data you need, and use less loops as possible.
 But, before knowing the business questions, during cleaning and transformation, you keep all the data.

-> EXAM QUESTION: Can you implement a join in python (using dictionaries)?

 > Look at dictionary comprehehnsion

 REMEMBER WHEN WRITING CODE
 1. use functions for modularity
-2. think about exceptions
-	1. to avoid problem before production
+2. think about exceptions to avoid problem before production

 When scanning tables, use `break` if you find what you looked for, in order to speed up the code.